SSean08/802.11-Technical-Standard-for-Emergency-Mapping-of-an-object-location/README.md

-Future amendments will be expected concerning the text and possible features that can be added, whether from its purpose or technical feautures..
+Future amendments or additions will be expected concerning the text and possible features that can be added, whether from its purpose or technical feautures.